-Wondering how to make Instant Pot sweet potatoes well it isn’t hard at all with just a little water and my favorite my favorite Instant Pot vegetable steamer basket!
+Wondering how to make Instant Pot sweet potato casserole??
+Well it isn’t hard at all with just a little water and my favorite my favorite Instant Pot vegetable steamer basket!

 We make pressure cooker baked potatoes quite often too but sweet potatoes are a fun color with a different taste that the kids love, even if they aren’t in sweet potato casserole.

 Here’s what sweet potatoes look like after they’re cooked in your pressure cooker….

 - Put 1.5 c. water inside your pressure cooker

 - Place the vegetable steamer basket inside and open it up